Pie115/VCFSimulator-SamukLab/README.md

 Here is the list of required/optional arguments to run vcfsim

 ### Required
---seed [SEED] Random seed for VCFSim to use
+--seed [SEED] Random seed for vcfsim to use

 --percent_missing_sites [PERCENT_MISSING_SITES] Percent of rows missing from your VCF